willcl-ark/bitcoin-core-docker/README.md

 1. Some shells require escaping the rpcauth line (e.g. zsh), as shown above.
 2. It is now perfectly fine to pass the rpcauth line as a command line argument.
 Unlike `-rpcpassword`, the content is hashed so even if the arguments would be exposed, they would not allow the attacker to get the actual password.

-You can now connect via `bitcoin-cli` or any other [compatible client](https://github.com/ruimarinho/bitcoin-core).
-You will still have to define a username and password when connecting to the Bitcoin Core RPC server.

 To avoid any confusion about whether or not a remote call is being made, let's spin up another container to execute `bitcoin-cli` and connect it via the Docker network using the password generated above:

 ```sh